Get,

 Potential Uses of Nutmeg for Cancer

 The essential oil of myristica fragrans exhibits a cytotoxic effect (killing cancer cells) in studies.
 The covering of nutmeg seeds might contain chemoprotective (helps against harmful effects of cancer treatment) properties.
 It might reduce the incidence of skin papilloma.
-Nutmeg might decrease the extent of cancer.6 Cancer is a serious condition and should be diagnosed and treated only by a qualified doctors.
-Please do not self medicate.
+Nutmeg might decrease the extent of cancer.6 Cancer is a serious condition and should be diagnosed and treated only by a qualified doctor.
+Please do not self-medicate.

 Nutmeg may contain anti-bacterial properties and a strong inhibitory effect against streptococcus mutans, an oral pathogen which is responsible for cavities in the teeth.
 Nutmeg may be also helpful in the treatment of periodontitis (a condition where there is inflammation of the supporting structures of the tooth), because of its anti-inflammatory and anti-bacterial properties.
 Thus, nutmeg might be helpful if incorporated in the daily oral hygiene ritual.6